Woofology - Trainers Academy, LLC - Dog Training and DayCare

 An "aggressive" puppy??

-Providing your puppy with broad-ranging, appropriate socialization opportunities is the single most important part of your job as a new puppy parent.
-Doing so decreases the likelihood of behavioral problems in the future, so click the link below to read more and get started!
+appropriate socialization opportunities is the single most important part of your job as a new puppy parent.
+Doing so decreases the likelihood of problems in the future - particularly fear-based behavior problems.
+Read

-Click here for a checklist to follow that will help you to keep track of the socialization bases you've covered properly with your puppy, and which ones still need some work:
+Next, click Checklist for Socialization by Dr. Sophia Yin, DVM, MS for a guide to follow that will help you to keep track of the socialization bases you've covered properly with your puppy, and which ones still need some work!

 Resource Guarding